Frac Sand for Vaca Muerta: The Complete Guide (2026)

 What changes with an in-basin source

-The logistics spread between Ibicuy and Malargüe represents roughly US$75/ton of freight alone.
-A Malargüe-based operation with truck freight to Rincón/Añelo at ~US$5/ton replaces the 1,400 km freight line item, compressing delivered cost even when the FOB gate price is held at parity with the eastern producers.
+The logistics spread between Ibicuy and Malargüe represents roughly US$50/ton of freight alone.
+A Malargüe-based operation with short-haul truck freight to the wellhead replaces the 1,200+ km freight line item, compressing delivered cost even when the FOB gate price is held at parity with the eastern producers.
 See Malargüe silica deposits and What is in-basin sand? for the concept and regional context.

 Outlook through 2027

-Completion intensity is expected to continue rising through 2027 as midstream evacuation projects (VMOS, Oldelval expansion) relieve takeaway constraints and allow producers to fracture more wells per rig-year.
-Analysts project proppant demand could approach 10 Mt/yr by 2027 if current well-count growth holds.
+Completion intensity is expected to continue rising as midstream evacuation projects (VMOS, Oldelval expansion) relieve takeaway constraints and allow producers to fracture more wells per rig-year.
+Analysts project proppant demand could reach 8 to 10 million tons per year by 2030 if current well-count growth holds.
 Supply-side consolidation around Ibicuy is unlikely to match that trajectory without either brownfield expansion or new entrants in Río Negro and Mendoza.

 Evaluating an investment in Argentine frac sand?